harishkavindauoj/harishkavindauoj/ReadMe.md

 # 💫 About Me:
 About Me<br><br>Hey! 👋 I'm a software engineer who’s super passionate about Machine Learning and AI 🤖.
-I love bringing ideas to life through code—whether it's training ML models, building cool apps, or finding awesome patterns in data 🔍.
+I love bringing ideas to life through code.
+Whether it's training ML models, building cool apps, or finding awesome patterns in data 🔍.
 Always up for a new challenge and excited about how tech can change the world!<br><br>My GitHub is my playground 🛠️, where I share some of the projects I’ve been working on.
 Check it out here and let’s team up to build something awesome together! 🚀

 ## 🌐 Socials: